Skip to main content

 FAQ

 Restate your enthusiasm for the role, signal confidence that you can contribute, and invite the next step — an interview or conversation.
-Close politely and keep it brief.
-A strong closer leaves a positive final impression rather than trailing off.
+Close politely and briefly.
+A strong closer leaves a positive final impression rather than trailing off with a generic thank-you.

-Express genuine enthusiasm and focus on how you can help the team, rather than making grand claims about yourself.
-Confident-but-humble phrasing — "I would welcome the chance to contribute" — strikes the right balance and reads well.
+Express genuine enthusiasm and focus on how you can help the team, rather than making grand claims.
+Phrasing like "I would welcome the chance to contribute" signals confidence while keeping the focus on the employer's needs, which is exactly right.

 You might also like